quadproduction/quadpype/src/quadpype/modules/ftrack/python2_vendor/ftrack-python-api/doc/example/manage_custom_attribute_configuration.rst

 .. tip::

     The example above does not add security roles.
-This can be done either from System Settings in the ftrack web application, or by following the :ref:`example/manage_custom_attribute_configuration/security_roles` example.
+This can be done either from Global Settings in the ftrack web application, or by following the :ref:`example/manage_custom_attribute_configuration/security_roles` example.

 Global or project specific